grnet/synnefo/docs/pithos-api-guide.rst

 =========================== =====================
 200 (OK)                    The request succeeded
-400 (Bad Request)           Method not allowed or request body is not json formatted 401 (Unauthorized)          Missing or expired or invalid service token 500 (Internal Server Error) The request cannot be completed because of an internal error
+400 (Bad Request)           Method not allowed or request body is not json formatted 401 (Unauthorized)          Missing or expired or invalid user token 500 (Internal Server Error) The request cannot be completed because of an internal error
 =========================== =====================